 Franchise and Distribution

-Bob is certified by the California State Bar as a specialist in Franchise & Distribution Law, and has served as a Commissioner on the State Bar Commission that certifies such specialists.
+Bob was certified for a decade by the California State Bar as a specialist in Franchise & Distribution Law, a status that concluded after he left private practice.
+He has served as a Commissioner on the State Bar Commission that certifies such specialists.
 He also served as the Chair of the State Bar's Franchise Law Committee (Business Law Section).

 Bob has been retained to arbitrate or mediate many types of disputes arising from contracts involving the distribution of goods and services.
 Representative examples include: